Sairamakula1999/Wallace_Sklansky/README.md

 Fig 4. half adder
 </p>

-Instead of using ripple carry adder Sklansky adder is used to reduce propagation delay and  and improve speed of circuit at the final stage and based on even or odd stage, grey and black cell used may be varied to remove extraneous inverters.
+Instead of using ripple carry adder Sklansky adder is used to reduce propagation delay and  and improve speed of circuit at the final stage and based on even or odd stage, grey and black cell used may be varied to remove extraneous inverters but if even-even or odd-odd stage connection requires inverters to be added in between them to maintain the polarity and maintain functioning.
 Since, pg generated in even stage xor and nor are used. if it is generated in odd stage xor and nand can be used.
 Total transistors for pg generation  4(carry) x (12(transistors for xor) + 4(transistors for nand/ nor))= 64 transistors.
+1 x black cell(10 transistors) + 3 x grey cell(6 transistors) + 2x inverters(2 transistors) + 3 x xor gates(12 transistors)= 68 transistors.
+Total transistor in this sklansky stage= 64+68= 132 transistors.
 <p align="center" >
 <img src="images/sk.png" width =400 height= 500>
 </p>